Lab Director

 Lillian Van SleenMajoring in psychology and criminology, my main focus is on evaluations and evidence-based interventions.
 I will be pursuing a Ph.D. to become a forensic psychologist.
 I firmly believe the course of one's life is greatly influenced at a young age, thus the great importance of early interventions -- to give children the tools they need to thrive. |

 Hanah NiaziHi!
-I am a sophomore majoring in Behavioral Neuroscience and minoring in Business.
+I am a junior majoring in Behavioral Neuroscience and minoring in Business.
 After I graduate, I plan on pursuing my MD-PhD to become a Neuroscientist. |

-Madeline BramsonHi I am a sophomore majoring in Psychology and Computer Science.
+Madeline BramsonHi I am a junior majoring in Psychology and Computer Science.
 After I graduate from FSU, I plan on either going to grad school for developmental psychology or going into the workforce for UX. |

 |